comius/dedekindreals/doc/05-DD-Floats.md

 Infinities are useful on the next level when doing interval arithmetics.
 Without them Intervals module would need to take over handling special cases: \top, \bottom interval, which are now expressed as [-inf, inf] and [inf, -inf] and half open intervals [a,inf], [-inf, b] (and additional two cases), making altogether 6+1 cases.
-A basic arithmetic ops would therefore need cases-analysis for a large number of combinations.
+A basic arithmetic operations would therefore need cases-analysis for a large number of combinations.

 Another arguments is that some libraries (like MPFR) already have infinities included.
 In such case wrapping the library into our implementation would be easier.